 Recovering from addiction to anything from drugs and alcohol to gambling and compulsive overeating can be a challenge.
 The initial discomfort and withdrawal symptoms are well worth it in the end, however, considering the benefits gained by overcoming addiction.
-Fortunately, there are several ways to reduce these symptoms.
-One way of doing so is through the branch of holistic medicine called aromatherapy.
+Fortunately, there are several ways to help reduce these symptoms.
+One way of doing so is through aromatherapy.
+For an easy remedy on-the-go, use a personal essential oil diffuser like Healthy MONQ.

 The Need for Overcoming Addiction